 7. Seek help where you can and whilst you can

 Although you may only be allowed a limited number of meetings with your supervisor, if you have any pressing questions or are having difficulties with anything do not hesitate to drop them an email.
 If they can help, they will.

 Make sure you revisit any feedback they have given and check how you’ve used it.

 If you are having significant difficulties with your project and do not feel you will be able to hand it in on time, it is even more important that you contact your supervisor or programme director as soon as possible to discuss any possible options.
-University’s Teaching and Learning Office offers guidance on this process on Mitigating circumstances if you feel this is appropriate.
+The University’s Student Support offers guidance on this process on Mitigating circumstances if you feel this is appropriate.

 Save yourself the stress and try your best to not leave this final stage until the day of submission!
-There are many places in the city that do dissertation printing and binding, including our own SU print shop.
-Other popular choices include Hollingworth Moss and Mu Print.
+There are many places in the city that do dissertation printing and binding, including Hollingworth Moss and Mu Print.
 Try calling ahead on the day you’re planning to go to if you’re concerned about demand.

 Finally… don’t panic You are nearly there and you still have the chance to make real, valuable changes and additions to your project, regardless of the state it is in.
 Keep a clear head, allocate your time effectively, make sure you eat and make sure you sleep, and you will be amazed at what you can achieve